Conversion of units: Limitations

 The factor–label method can convert only unit quantities for which the units are in a linear relationship intersecting at 0 (ratio scale in Stevens's typology).
 Most conversions fit this paradigm.
 An example for which it cannot be used is the conversion between the Celsius scale and the Kelvin scale (or the Fahrenheit scale).
 Between degrees Celsius and kelvins, there is a constant difference rather than a constant ratio, while between degrees Celsius and degrees Fahrenheit there is neither a constant difference nor a constant ratio.
 There is, however, an affine transform ($x \mapsto ax+b$, rather than a linear transform $x \mapsto ax$) between them.

-For example, the freezing point of water is 0 °C and 32 °F, and a 5 °C change is the same as a 9 °F change.
+For example, the freezing point of water is 0 °C and 32 °F, and a 5 °C change (a 5 K change) is the same as a 9 °F change.
 Thus, to convert from units of Fahrenheit to units of Celsius, one subtracts 32 °F (the offset from the point of reference), divides by 9 °F and multiplies by 5 °C (scales by the ratio of units), and adds 0 °C (the offset from the point of reference).
 Reversing this yields the formula for obtaining a quantity in units of Celsius from units of Fahrenheit; one could have started with the equivalence between 100 °C and 212 °F, which yields the same formula.

 Hence, to convert the numerical quantity value of a temperature T[F] in degrees Fahrenheit to a numerical quantity value T[C] in degrees Celsius, this formula may be used:

 T[C] = (T[F] − 32) × 5/9.

 To convert T[C] in degrees Celsius to T[F] in degrees Fahrenheit, this formula may be used:

 T[F] = (T[C] × 9/5) + 32.